Siege of Figueras (1811): Background

 On 2 January 1811, General of Division Louis Gabriel Suchet successfully wrapped up the Siege of Tortosa when its 3,974-man Spanish garrison capitulated.
 Afterward, Suchet left General of Brigade Pierre-Joseph Habert and a French garrison in Tortosa and marched his prisoners back to Zaragosa under escort.
 Freed from his responsibility to cover the siege, Marshal Jacques MacDonald moved his force toward Valls where he bumped into the enemy.
-In the Battle of Pla on 15 January, MacDonald's vanguard received a drubbing from General Pedro Sarsfield's division and General of Brigade Francesco Orsatelli Eugenio was mortally wounded.
+In the Battle of El Pla on 15 January, MacDonald's vanguard received a drubbing from General Pedro Sarsfield's division and General of Brigade Francesco Orsatelli Eugenio was mortally wounded.
 Rather than avenge this setback, MacDonald elected to force-march his 12,000-man corps to Montblanc on the night of the 16th.
 From there he moved to Lleida (Lérida).

 Annoyed with MacDonald's lackluster performance, Emperor Napoleon confined his sphere of operations to northern Catalonia and assigned the territories southwest of Barcelona to Suchet.
 In addition, Napoleon insisted that MacDonald hand over 17,000 troops to his colleague.
 The emperor ordered Suchet to capture Tarragona and promised him a promotion to marshal if successful.
 Accordingly, Suchet completed the reorganization of his army and moved toward Tarragona in April 1811.
 But on 21 April, Suchet received the shocking news that the fortress of Figueres had been seized by the Catalan partisans.
 Both MacDonald and the governor of Barcelona, General of Division Maurice Mathieu begged Suchet to send help but were turned down.
 Suchet calculated that by the time he sent one or two divisions to help, a month would have passed.
 He predicted that Napoleon could more quickly send reinforcements from France to Figueres, only 20 mi from the border.
 Later, when the emperor heard of Suchet's action, he heartily approved of it.